-Renée Fry-McKibbin is the Interim Director of Crawford School of Public Policy in the College of Asia and the Pacific.
+Renée Fry-McKibbin is a Distinguished Professor at the Crawford School of Public Policy in the College of Asia and the Pacific.
 She is also the co-director of the Finance and the Macroeconomy research program and the Commodities and the Macroeconomy research program within the Centre for Applied Macroeconomic Analysis (CAMA).
 Renée also holds positions as a research associate in the H.O Stekler Research Project on Forecasting at George Washington University, and the Centre for Applied Macro- and Petroleum Analysis at the B.I.
 Norwegian Business School.
 She is a Fellow of the Academy of Social Sciences in Australia where she is Chair of the disciplines in Panel B: Business and Economics.
 She is a board member of the Australasian Macroeconomics Society and a steering committee member on the University of York Asian Research Network Meeting.
 She is Editor of the Economic Record, and an Associate Editor for Finance Research Letters.

 Renée publishes in the area of financial market and macroeconometrics, mainly focusing on developing frameworks to model the transmission of international economic and financial market shocks to small open economies, such as those sourced in commodity markets, global business cycles and financial market crises.
 Her principal publications appear in the Journal of Business and Economic Statistics, the Journal of Economic Literature, the Journal of Banking and Finance, and Quantitative Finance.